arnauddupuis/wocli/README.md

 ## Intro

-A toolset to get an update World of Warcraft addons from Curse.com (main target is Linux but you never know, it can work on other OS).
+A small tool to install or update World of Warcraft addons from Curse.com (main target is Linux but you never know, it can work on other OS).
+Unlike other implementation it doesn't relly on parsing Curse.com website and is way faster than other programs.

 The goal is to provide a command line tool as well as a nice UI.